-It should be easy to add and remove files (from the set of indexed files), and to regenerate the index anytime.
-When starting, your application should check if any of the files have been changed or deleted since the application last saved the index.
-If so, the user should be able to have the inverted index file(s) updated.
+It should be easy to add and remove files (from the set of indexed files).
+When starting, your application should check if any of the files used have been changed or deleted since the application last saved the index.
+If so, the “admin” user should be able to have the inverted index file(s) updated, from the maintenance interface.

 (Note that with HTML or Word documents, you would need to extract a plain text version before indexing.)
 In this project, all the “indexible” files are plain text.
 You are free to assume the system-default text file encoding, or assume UTF-8 encoding, for all files.

-You can define an XML schema for your file, and have some tool, such as Microsoft's XML Notepad utility or Notepad++, validate your file format for you.
-XML may have other benefits, but it isn't as simple as plain text files.
+If using XML format, you can define an XML schema for your file and have some tool such as Notepad++ validate your file format for you.
+XML may have other benefits, but it isn't as simple as plain text files or even JSON files.
 In any case, don't forget to include the list of file (path) names, along with the index itself, in your persistent data store.

 The class must work in groups of three or four students per group.
 Any student not part of a group must let the instructor know immediately.
 In this case, the instructor will form the groups.

-In this part, you must implement the file operations of your search engine application.
-That includes reading and updating your persistent data (that is, the inverted index as well as any other information you need to store between runs of your application, such as the list of files that have been indexed).
-The main file operations are reading files to be indexed, a “word” at a time, and checking if the previously indexed files still exist, or have been modified since last indexed.
+In this part, you must implement the file operations of your search engine application (the model).
+That includes reading and updating your persistent data (that is, the inverted index as well as any other information you need to store between runs of your application, such as the list of files (their pathnames) that have been indexed).
+The main file operations are reading each file to be indexed a “word” at a time; you also need to checking if the previously indexed files still exist or have been modified since last indexed.

 The maintenance part of the user interface should allow users to select files for indexing, and to keep track of which files have been added to the index.
 For each file, you need to keep the full pathname of the file as well as the file's last modification time.
-Your code should correctly handle the user entering in non-existent files, and unreadable files.
-(How you handle those errors is up to your group; make sure you document the group's decisions someplace.)
+Your code should correctly handle the user entering in non-existent files and unreadable files.
+(How you handle such errors is up to your group; make sure you document the group's decisions someplace.)

 Keep your code simple.
 You can always add features later, time permitting.
 If you start with a complex, hard-to-implement design, you may run out of time.